Shelve Changes dialog

 In this area, enter a string that will be used as the shelf name.
-When you unshelve your changes, a new changelist with the same name will be created in the Local Changes tab of the Version Control tool window Alt+9.
+When you unshelve your changes, a new changelist with the same name will be created in the Local Changes view .
 If you leave this field empty, the shelf name will be generated using the following pattern: <number of files in the shelf>, <date and time when the shelf was created>:

 After Submit / After Commit section

-Use the controls in this area to define which additional actions you want RubyMine to perform after putting the selected files to a shelf.
+Use the controls in this area to define which additional actions you want RubyMine to perform after committing the selected files.

-From this list, select the server access configuration to use for uploading the selected files to a local or remote host, a mounted disk, or a directory.
-To suppress uploading, choose None.
-To add a server configuration to the list, click and fill in the required fields in the Add Server dialog that opens.
+From this list, select the server access configuration or a server group to use for uploading the committed files to a local or remote host, a mounted disk, or a directory.

-Select this checkbox to always upload files to the selected server access configuration.
+Select this checkbox to always upload files to the selected server or a server group .

 The Diff pane is hidden by default.
 To unfold it, click the arrow button next to the pane title.

-When the last/first difference is reached, RubyMine suggests to click the arrow buttons F7/Shift+F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.
+When the last or first difference is reached, RubyMine suggests to click the arrow buttons F7/Shift+F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.

 Click these buttons to compare the local copy of the previous/next file with its update from the server.